 If you click on the subject area, you will be given more complete description of the organization with a link to its website.
 Then click on whatever that organization calls its list of accredited college programs.

-In the small-print menu band near the top of the page, click on "Find and ABET-Accredited Program", and follow the instructions.
+After agreeing to their cookies, click the orange box on the left labeled "Find ABET-Accredited Programs", and follow the instructions.
 You will probably need to learn some new terms.
 For instance, there is a big difference between "Electrical Engineering" programs and "Electrical Engineering Technology" programs.

 E. Free Application for Federal Student Aid

 Remember that Net Price Calculator programs provide preliminary estimates of the actual financial aid award that students and families should expect at each college.
-If the student decides to apply to that college, it will almost certainly require the family to complete the U.S. government's Free Application for Federal Student Aid, called the FAFSA, as part of its financial aid application.
-The procedure is complete and formal with results logged to the individual student by identifying data with data linked to the IRS.
+If the student actually applies to that college, it will almost certainly require the family to complete the U.S. government's Free Application for Federal Student Aid, called the FAFSA, as part of its financial aid application.
+The FAFSA is complete and formal, and it requires all your identifying data with results logged to the individual student by identifying data.
+The FAFSA is also data-linked to the IRS, and it allows no experimentation - meaning the FAFSA is useless as a research or financial planning tool.
 The only byproduct of the FAFSA is the so-called Expected Family Contribution or EFC.
 Here's the link:

 More and more colleges have simplified NPC programs for students and parents who know their Expected Family Contribution.
 An easy, informal, and anonymous method for getting a quick and accurate estimate of your EFC before you fill out the actual FAFSA can be found on the College Board's Big Future site.
 Here's the link: